 When given a few days off, many locals escape the city and head for the beach destinations to the east and west of the city - the Costa Verde, a stretch of beautiful green coast dotted with beaches and islands, is home to many of the state's best attractions and is well worth a few days' exploring.

-Those looking to escape the holiday crowds can find shade and spectacular flora and fauna at the impressive Botanical Gardens, and there's some good last-minute Christmas shopping at downtown's Feira do Rio Antigo.
+Those looking to escape the holiday crowds can find shade and spectacular flora and fauna at the impressive Botanical Gardens, and there's some good last-minute Christmas shopping at Ipanema's Hippy Fair and Centro's Feira do Rio Antigo.